marciogualtieri/Katas/supermarket-pricing/README.md

 Note that I'm not checking for null anywhere.
 According to [clean code principles](https://cleancoders.com/), defensive programming is harmful and creates boilerplate code.
-Given that this is an internal API, one should trust that the API methods will be called with the proper parameters by members of your team.
+Given that this is an internal API, one should trust that the API methods will be called with the proper parameters by members of the team.

 I'm validating parameters for `XForThePriceOfYOffer` (`X` needs to be greater than `Y`) for instance, as an incorrect configuration by an end-user could happen.